NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

-Then, ``parallel_stereo`` can be run twice, with different output prefixes, first with the original cameras, and then the biased ones, in both cases without propagation of covariance.
+Then, ``parallel_stereo`` can be run twice, with different output prefixes, first with the original cameras, and then the biased ones, in both cases without propagation of errors.
 Use ``--left-image-crop-win`` and ``--right-image-crop-win`` (:numref:`stereo_gui`) to run on small clips only.